Fair and Efficient Investment in Public Transportation: Introduction

 \section{Introduction}

-Urban transport is not merely a means of moving people from one place to another; rather, it plays a crucial role in enabling the efficient functioning of, and access to, wealth-generating activities, thereby contributing to overall societal welfare \citep{banister2006city}.
-As cities continue to grow and urban areas become increasingly denser, it has often been said that transport planning is at a crisis point and that it underestimates key challenges faced by urban planners \citep{banister2008sustainable}.
-In particular, the problems of congestion, environmental impact, and unequal access to services have spurred a significant body of research focused on optimizing transit systems \citep{nnene2023optimising}.
+Urban transport is a key element of modern economy: it contributes to the overall societal welfare by providing access to wealth-generating activities \citep{banister2006city}.
+As cities continue to grow and urban areas become increasingly denser, urban planners face multiple challenges, such as congestion, environmental impact, and unequal access to services \citep{banister2008sustainable}.
+Accordingly, there is a significant body of research focused on optimizing transit systems \citep{nnene2023optimising}.

+Traditionally, the design and optimization of public transportation systems have been driven primarily by efficiency objectives, such as minimizing total travel time, travel cost, or overall system operating costs.
+These objectives underpin much of the literature on transit network design and remain central performance measures in transportation planning \citep{dDWi24a,SVL24a}.

-Early studies in urban planning and public policy have demonstrated that a focus on minimizing travel time or reducing operational costs often overlooks important aspects of service quality, such as the equitable distribution of transit resources among diverse population groups \citep{litman2017evaluating}.
-This evolving understanding underscores the necessity for transit planning frameworks that balance efficiency with social equity, ensuring that improvements in operational performance do not come at the expense of marginalized communities \citep{sanchez2003moving}.
+However, recent studies have argued that, by focusing on efficiency, urban planners may overlook important aspects of service quality, such as the equitable distribution of transit resources among diverse population groups \citep{litman2017evaluating}.
+Accordingly, an important research challenge is to develop transit planning frameworks that balance efficiency with social equity, so that improvements in operational performance do not come at the expense of marginalized communities \citep{sanchez2003moving}.

+This tradeoff can be phrased in terms of utilitarian vs.~egalitarian social welfare.
+The former aims to maximize the sum of agents' utilities.
+In the context of public transportation, this means reducing total travel times, lowering operational costs, and increasing service frequency to optimize mobility for the largest number of users \citep{vickrey1969congestion}.
+However, while utilitarian principles can lead to highly efficient systems, they may also inadvertently reinforce inequalities, as they tend to favor high-demand areas and neglect regions with lower population densities or reduced economic activity \citep{amaral2009auction}.